ibmresilient/resilient-community-apps/fn_proofpoint_tap/doc/README.md

 Threaded Poller which runs continuously while the integration is running.

 * Polls Proofpoint TAP events for all clicks and messages relating to known threats within the specified time period.
-* Filter the events based on their classification type/threat type - malware, phish, spam, imposter, all that is set in app.config.
+* Filters the events based on their classification threat type such as malware, phish, spam, and impostor.
+The chosen type_filter is defined in the app.config file.
-* Filter type of events to import based on the respective threat score that is set in app.config.
+* Filters the type of events to import based on the respective threat score that is configured in the app.config file.
 * Creates Incidents in the Resilient platform based on the events.
-* Adds artifacts to incidents in the Resilient platform corresponding to Proofpoint TRAP campaign ID and threat ID.
+* Adds artifacts to incidents in the Resilient platform corresponding to Proofpoint TRAP Campaign ID and Threat ID.

  ![screenshot: fn-proofpoint-tap-get-forensics ](./screenshots/poller.png)
 ---